hfour/wsrun/README.md

 `yarn wsrun --stages build` will build all packages, in stages, starting from those that don't depend on other packages.

+#### Specific packages:

 `yarn wsrun -p planc -r watch` will watch planc and all of its dependencies.

+`yarn wsrun -p planc -c watch` will watch planc only.
+Note that `-c` is passed here explicitly to denote the beginning of the command.
+This is needed becaus `-p` can accept multiple packages. (`-c` can also be substituted with `--` but that generates warnings in yarn)

+`yarn wsrun -p h4zip planc -c test` - run tests for both `h4zip` and `planc

 `yarn wsrun -p planc --exclude planc -r watch` will watch all of planc's dependencies but not planc

-`yarn wsrun -p h4zip -r --stages build` will build all the deps. in order, then build h4zip
+`yarn wsrun -p h4zip -r --stages build` will build all deps of h4zip, in order, then build h4zip

 `yarn wsrun -p planc --stages --done-criteria='Compilation complete' -r watch` will watch planc deps, in order, continuing when command outputs "Compilation complete"

 `yarn wsrun --exclude-missing test` will run the test script only on packages that have it

-To specify multiple packages, use `-p` several times:

-`yarn wsrun -p h4zip -p planc test` - run tests for both h4zip and planc
+#### Arguments and extra scripts

 If you want to pass additional arguments to the command you can do that by adding them after the
 command: